saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 </table>

-To validate any of the following SET operations and its correctness of the data, the client will invoke a gNMI get operation for corresponding nodes and cache the result before invoking a set operation.
-The cached values will be adjusted based on the set request payload.
-Once the set operation is successful the client will invoke another get operation and validate the response against the expected response.
-The below example shows the operations in sequential order
+To validate any of the following SET operations and its correctness of the data, the test client will invoke a gNMI Get operation for corresponding nodes and cache the result before invoking a Set operation.
+The cached values will be adjusted based on the Set request payload.
+Once the Set operation is successful, the client will invoke another Get operation and validate the response against the expected response.
+The below example shows the operations in sequential order:

 ```
-cached_response = gNMI get for the interface/interface[name=EthernetX]/
+cached_response = gNMI Get for the interface/interface[name=EthernetX]/
-gNMI set for the interface/interface[name=EthernetX]/config/mtu
+gNMI Set for the interface/interface[name=EthernetX]/config/mtu
 expected_response = Update the MTU value for both config/state leafs in the cached response
-response = gNMI get for the interface/interface[name=EthernetX]/
+response = gNMI Get for the interface/interface[name=EthernetX]/
 Validate the response against the expected_response
 ```

-The GPINS gNMI server only supports encoding as proto and json and doesn’t not support any other encoding.
+The gNMI server only supports encoding as proto and json and doesn’t not support any other encoding.
 The SET only accepts the payload as JSON values today.

 ## Test

-### Update Expectation
+### Set Update Expectation

-The expectation is for the gNMI server to process the valid update request and populate the leaf nodes with the values specified in the request payload and return the valid response to the client.
-If the leaf nodes are not present in the payload then the server should not populate them with the default values and leave those leaf values as-is(not modify them).
+The expectation is for the gNMI server to process the valid Set Update request and populate the leaf nodes with the values specified in the request payload and return the valid response to the client.
+If the leaf nodes are not present in the payload, then the server should not populate them with the default values and leave those leaf values as-is (not modify them).

 ### Test 1: Send a valid Update request for an existing leaf